 Making and drinking tea is an important part of Chinese culture.
 It occupies a significant place in the economic development of China.
 Tea is also the national beverage and depending on which tea you chose to drink and how you drink it, it can show your social status.
 It is also beneficial for the human mind and spirit.

 The practice of tea culture is a very old tradition, and its roots are set deep in the Chinese history.
-With so many different types of tea, it can be hard to decide which one you would like to drink, but there are some tips that you should know:
+With so many different types of tea, it can be hard to decide which one you would like to drink.

 - The best time to drink your tea is when it is hot.
 The beneficial part of this traditional drink happens when the tea is hot.